-In other areas, access to the University facilities is limited to current faculty, staff and students, approved contractors, medical center facilities staff, medical center security staff, and other approved guests and is maintained through proximity card access via campus identification badges.
-Faculty, staff, and students must wear their University ID Badge (and campus identification badges if separate) while on campus and have it visible, above the waist, at all times.
+SMU-only sites is limited to current faculty, staff and students, approved contractors, medical center facilities, security and engineering staff, and approved guests and is accessed via assigned proximity badges.
+Faculty, staff, and students must wear their University ID Badge (and campus identification badges if separate) while on campus and have it visible, above the waist.

-During business hours, faculty, staff, and students have access to appropriate University facilities via their ID badge.
-During holidays, after business hours and weekends, access is limited or not permitted.
-Facilities staff will provide updates prior to holidays on what access is available.
-The University is closed the week between Christmas and New Year's Eve and special permission is required to be on campus during that time.
-Please note that emergencies or extenuating circumstances may necessitate changes to any posted schedules.
+During business hours, faculty, staff, and students have badge access to University facilities.
+Holidays, after business hours and weekends, access is limited or not permitted.
+Facilities will provide updates prior to holidays regarding access.
+The University is closed the week between Christmas and New Years Day; special permission is required to be on campus during this time.
+Note that emergencies or extenuating circumstances may change posted schedules.